-- You and your spouse can each take 6 days of paid leave over a period of 12 months if your child is under 7 years old.
+- You and your spouse can take 6 days of paid leave each over a period of 12 months (in agreement with your employer) if your child is below 7 years.

 - The number of childcare leaves you are entitled for every year will be calculated on a pro-rated basis depending on your employment period.
 It is calculated in the following way:

 - If you’ve been employed for over 3 months but under 5 months – You’re eligible to take 2 paid childcare leaves per calendar year.